-Las Vegas hosts many nationally and internationally televised golf tournaments including the PGA Tour's Justin Timberlake Shriner's Hospital for Children Open, LPGA Takefuji Classic, Michael Jordan Invitational and Wendy's Three-Tour Challenge.
+Las Vegas hosts many nationally and internationally televised golf tournaments including the PGA Tour's Shriner's Hospitals for Children Open, LPGA Takefuji Classic, Michael Jordan Invitational and Wendy's Three-Tour Challenge.

 In 2009, the Las Vegas Golf Hall of Fame unveiled a museum-quality exhibit featuring classic photos and memorabilia from such Las Vegas golf champions as Jim Colbert, Arnold Palmer, Jack Nicklaus, Annika Sorenstam and many others at its new home, the clubhouse at Las Vegas National Golf Club.
 A 16-person committee made up of Las Vegas golf professionals, media, amateur association leaders, and Hall of Fame members, oversees the voting process.
 The annual induction ceremony takes place during the week of the PGA Tour's Justin Timberlake Shriners Hospitals for Children Open.
 A special new exhibit commemorating the Las Vegas Founders Club's many contributions to golf in Las Vegas was unveiled in 2010.
 The exhibit features the actual trophies used for 25 years for the PGA Tour's Las Vegas Invitational plus other memorabilia from the LPGA Tour, PGA Tour and Tour of Champions events played in Las Vegas and organized by the Las Vegas Founders Club.